If you’re looking to make some extra cash or even start a new career, then streaming on Twitch could be for you.

 Frequently Asked Questions

 When marketing your services to other streamers, it is essential to remember that they should be seen as allies and clients, not as your competition.
 Genuinely try to help them, don’t sabotage them.
 Your reputation in the streaming community is important.
-Many broadcasters try to help each other out and they tend to alienate those who are in it only for themselves.
+Many broadcasters try to help each other out and tend to alienate those in it only for themselves.